RaHuLMeghani24/RaHuLMeghani24/README.md

 # Hello folks!👋

 I'm Rahul Meghani.
-I am from India, currently in Canada pursuing my Masters degree at University of Windsor
+I have 3 years of experience in the Software development.

 ## 🔧 Languages & Tools